COVID-19 pandemic in Mayotte

-The ongoing COVID-19 pandemic was confirmed to have reached the French overseas department and region of Mayotte on 10 March 2020.
+The COVID-19 pandemic was confirmed to have reached the French overseas department and region of Mayotte on 10 March 2020.
 On 31 March, the first person died of COVID-19.
 In late April, the virus was out of control, and actively circulating on the island.
 On 16 August, Mayotte has been green listed.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.